Jackson Township supervisors apply for grant to install a wetland’s path

 Also, the supervisors approved the hiring of part-time police officers and part-time seasonal road workers.

-The next monthly supervisors meeting is scheduled for 6 p.m.
+The next monthly Jackson Township supervisors meeting is scheduled for 6 p.m.
 Oct.
 3 in the municipal building.

 Reach Eileen Godin at 570-991-6387 or on Twitter @TLNews.